-A year ago, logging on to Facebook felt like playing a game of emotional roulette.
+A year ago, because of social comparison, logging on to Facebook felt like playing a game of emotional roulette.
 I had just finished graduate school and was hunting for a job in magazine journalism.
-I regularly opened Facebook to see eager, boastful (sometimes smug) posts from classmates who had been hired by large news outlets such as NPR, Business Insider and The Associated Press.
+I regularly opened Facebook to see eager, boastful and occasionally smug posts from classmates who had been hired by large news outlets such as NPR, Business Insider and The Associated Press.
 As my stomach turned, I would think, Why didn’t I get that job?
 My credentials are just as good!
 If the post came from a person I didn’t deem worthy of such an impressive position, I would fall into a slump of self-pity for the rest of the day.
-When I saw people who didn’t land amazing jobs, I felt an odd sense of satisfaction I’m not proud to admit.
+When I saw people who didn’t land amazing jobs, I’m not proud to admit that I felt an odd sense of satisfaction.

-One of my close friends recently texted me: “Well, I just went on Facebook and now I’m crying.”
-She saw the medical school graduations, the new houses and the world travels, and started feeling like her life was at a standstill.
+One of my close friends texted me: “Well, I just went on Facebook and now I’m crying.”
+She had seen the medical school graduations, the new houses and the world travels, and started feeling like her life was at a standstill.
 Everyone else seemed to have life figured out, and she felt like hers was coasting by.

-When L’Oreal Payton—a 28-year-old media relations manager for the Girl Scouts of Greater Chicago and Northwest Indiana—saw friend after friend sharing their engagements on Facebook a few years ago, she couldn’t help but throw her own pity parties, too.
-“I feel like a terrible friend for admitting this, but when one of my close friends got engaged, I was on the phone happy for her and then when I was by myself in the shower, I cried,” she says.
-She had been in a relationship for a longer period of time than her friend, yet she hadn’t yet tied the knot.
-“I didn’t feel good about myself.”
+When L’Oreal Payton—a health and wellness reporter for Fortune—saw friend after friend sharing their engagements on Facebook a few years ago, she couldn’t help but throw her own pity parties, too.
+“I feel like a terrible friend for admitting this, but when one of my close friends got engaged, I was on the phone happy for her.
+And then when I was by myself in the shower, I cried,” she says.
+She’d been in a relationship for a longer period of time than her friend, but she hadn’t tied the knot.
+“I didn’t feel good about myself,” she continued.

-We tend to compare ourselves to others on Facebook, Instagram, LinkedIn, Twitter and Snapchat, though Facebook and Instagram (the most visually striking) seem to be the chosen platforms for seeing how we line up.
-It’s a natural human instinct to judge our progress or success in life by seeing how we match up against others—what psychologist Leon Festinger called “social comparison theory” in the 1950s.
-Karen North, Ph.D., a clinical professor of communication and the director of the digial social media program at the University of Southern California’s Annenberg School for Communication and Journalism, says we have always looked to others as a way to measure our progress in life.
+We tend to compare ourselves to others on social media.
+It’s a natural human instinct to judge our progress or success by seeing how we match up against others.
+It’s what psychologist Leon Festinger called “social comparison theory” in the 1950s.
+Karen North, Ph.D., a clinical professor of communication at the University of Southern California’s Annenberg School for Communication and Journalism, says we have always looked to others as a way to measure our progress in life.
 “The only thing that really changes is the technologies that mediate our behavior.
-Now we’re rediscovering psychological principles as they are playing out using digital devices.”
+Now we’re rediscovering psychological principles as they are playing out using digital devices,” she says.

 The comparisons we make may leave us feeling blue and insecure, as if we’re not keeping up with everyone.
 We used to compare ourselves to how we saw people at family gatherings or in the office.
-Now we compare ourselves to perfectly crafted (and sometimes exaggerated) representations of people’s lives, without seeing the engagement ring that doesn’t fit, the sunburn while surfing in Costa Rica, the less-than-stellar salary at the new job or the anxiety that comes with having a newborn baby.
+Now we compare ourselves to perfectly crafted (and sometimes exaggerated) representations of people’s lives.
+What we don’t see is the engagement ring that doesn’t fit, the sunburn while surfing in Costa Rica, the less-than-stellar salary at the new job or the anxiety that comes with having a newborn baby.
 We see exactly what they want us to see.

-Despite knowing that using social media could make us anxious or depressed, we still scroll through our Facebook and Instagram feeds to see whether people have hit the milestones we also hope to hit.
-Social comparison is a natural, important part of being human.
+We know that using social media could make us anxious or depressed.
+Yet, we still scroll through our feeds to see whether people have hit the milestones we also hope to hit.
+Social comparison is a natural part of being human.
 We want to measure our progress.
-Payton says she felt great after giving up Facebook for Lent one year, but couldn’t resist going back when her curiosity about what everyone else was doing took hold.
+Payton says she felt great after giving up Facebook for Lent one year.
+But she couldn’t resist going back when her curiosity about what everyone else was doing took hold.
 Today’s teenagers call this FOMO, or “fear of missing out.”

-It’s normally a healthy way to measure our progress in life.
+It’s a normal way to measure our progress in life.
 But it becomes problematic when we compare ourselves to perfectly crafted versions of other people, or when we compare ourselves to people in different stages of life.

 North says there is a fascinating phenomenon (and problem) at the heart of social media comparison: choosing who we actually compare ourselves to.
-She says when you ask people how well they perform a certain task, most will say they can do it better than about two-thirds of their “relevant peer group” at anything, from recreational tennis to teaching fifth grade, to running a company.
+She says when you ask people how well they perform a certain task, most will say they can do it better than about two-thirds of their “relevant peer group,” from recreational tennis to teaching fifth grade to running a company.
 North says we all have a “very real need” to feel better than this many people, so we alter our relevant peer group in order to feel confident.

-By identifying the correct peer group, we can feel our own sense of accomplishment and pride while also admiring those above us and striving to achieve what they have, whether it’s a big promotion or a yearly exotic vacation.
+By identifying the correct peer group, we can feel a sense of accomplishment and pride.
+And we can admire those above us and strive to achieve what they have, whether it’s a big promotion or a yearly exotic vacation.

-Facebook used to be a platform for posting everything from the new mind-blowing Bright Eyes song we just heard to the delicious beignet we just scarfed down.
-It began as a way to connect with people both near and far.
+Facebook began as a way to connect with people both near and far.
+It was a platform for posting everything from the new mind-blowing Bright Eyes song we just heard to the delicious beignet we just scarfed down.
 We enjoyed sharing our day with friends and family.
-It has since evolved into a platform for sharing the most meaningful, remarkable or unique moments in our lives, not only because we feel a stronger urge to post content that will garner numerous likes, but also because now, we know who else might be looking at our page: potential employers, ex-boyfriends, the new co-worker we want to impress.
+It has since evolved into a platform for sharing the most meaningful, remarkable or unique moments in our lives, and not only because we feel a stronger urge to post content that will garner numerous likes.
+We now know who might be looking at our page: potential employers, ex-boyfriends, the new co-worker we want to impress.

 We now feel self-imposed pressure to share (and amplify and beautify) the big life moments, not the everyday ones.
 If we do post the everyday ones, we incorporate image crafting, or the process of posting deceptively exciting and beautifully staged photos in order to seem more perfect on social media.
 Friends see a couple hiking in Hawaii, but not the terrible argument they had the same day.
 “On Facebook or Instagram, you don’t have the benefit of observing people in their natural environment,” North says.
 “What you see instead is the façade or presentation that people want to portray.”
 We risk comparing our seemingly banal lives with ones that seem thrilling and ever-changing, which can make us feel inferior.